Step 1: Application & Contract

-- Sent to the Indiana Law Enforcement Accreditation Commission
+- Application and fee is sent to the Indiana Law Enforcement Accreditation Commission.

-- Contract sent to agency along with login information for ILEAC's Online Manual
+- Contract sent to the agency along with invoice for first installment.

 - Accreditation Manager receives appropriate training as provided by ILEAC / InPAC.